ColinEspinas/starter/README.md

 Battery included Nuxt based starter template for my projects.
 Created to get a great DX, UX and UI as fast as possible.

+## Main Features

+- 🛡️ Strongly-typed from database to UI components
+- 🔐 Secure authentication system with flexible roles and permissions
+- 📈 GDPR & CCPA compliant analytics

 ## Built with

 - [Nuxt](https://nuxt.com/)